crn1/planeta-documentation/customization.md

 - Advanced Options
 - Colors

-## Fronpage Layout
+## Frontpage Layout

-Planeta consists of various sections which appearance you can edit seperately.
+Planeta consists of various sections of which appearance you can edit separately.
 As of layout, you can edit it here.
-You can edit their order and enable or disable their display by clicking on eye icon.
+You can edit their order and enable or disable their display by clicking on the eye icon.

 ![Screenshot of Frontpage Layout Options](/images/screenshot-frontpage-layout.png)